laurenpenn/Website/plugins/podpress/readme.txt

 * podpress_downloadlinks: a filter for the podPress row below the player (the `<div class="podPress_downloadlinks">` container) <br /> If you want to use this filter hook then make sure that the filtered result still contains the span element with an id like this: `<span id="podPressPlayerSpace_X_PlayLink" style="display:none">| Play Now</span>`.
 This span element is in the filter input.
 Do not replace all of the content.
 * podpress_post_content (since 8.8.8): a filter for the complete podPress section of posts with podPress attachment (for the sections `<!-- Begin: podPress --> ... <!-- End: podPress -->`)
 * podpress_legacy_support_feed_icon (only in combination with WP < v2.2): it is a possibility to add a feed icon in front of each line of the Feed Buttons widget in text mode
+* podpress_posts_distinct (since 8.8.10): a filter for the modifications which podPress adds to the DISTINCT part of the posts query of WP
+* podpress_posts_join (since 8.8.10): a filter for the modifications which podPress adds to the JOIN part of the posts query of WP
+* podpress_posts_where (since 8.8.10): a filter for the modifications which podPress adds to the WHERE part of the posts query of WP

 = How-To use a different skin for the XSPF player: = Since v8.8.5 podPress uses the [XSPF player created by Lacy Morrow](http://blog.lacymorrow.com/projects/xspf-jukebox/) which has the possibility to use customized player skins. podPress includes a default skin.
 But it is also possible to use different skin files.
 These skin files are XML files and need to be placed in sub folders of the wp-content/ folder e.g. /wp-content/plugins/podpress_options/xspf_options/custom/skin_1_{width}x{height}.xml.
 Since v8.8.8 the default folder for these files is outside of the folder of podPress and the naming scheme of the skin files is different.